Robys/REG-Template/README.md

 █░░░░░░██░░░░░░░░░░█░░░░░░░░░░░░░░█░░░░░░░░░░░░░░█
 ██████████████████████████████████████████████████

-A React JS + Express + GraphQL (Apollo Server) boilerplate for ready future projects
+A React JS + Express + GraphQL (Apollo Server) boilerplate for ready future projects.
+The database is just a JSON file, that can be changed for a more "sofisticated" storage.

 - npm install
 - npm run server